GeoTsinis/InstagramClone_Flutter/README.md

-# insta_clone
+# instagram_clone_flutter_project

-A new Flutter project.
+A new Flutter project creating an Instagram clone, supported with Firebase.

 ## Getting Started